Breathless (1960 film): Filming

 Godard envisaged Breathless as a documentary and tasked cinematographer Raoul Coutard to shoot the entire film on a hand-held camera with next to no lighting.
 In order to shoot under low-light levels, Coutard had to use Ilford HP5 film, which was not available as motion picture film stock at the time.
-He therefore took 18-metre lengths of HP5 film sold for 35mm still cameras and spliced them into 120-metre rolls.
+It is very often claimed that he therefore took 18-metre lengths of HP5 film sold for 35mm still cameras and spliced them into 120-metre rolls, but Coutard has denied this, saying that no splicing took place.
 During development he pushed the negative one stop from 400 ASA to 800 ASA.

 The size of the sprocket holes in the photographic film was different from that of motion picture film, and the Eclair Cameflex camera was the only camera that worked for the film used.
 Nearly the entire film had to be dubbed in post-production because the Cameflex was noisy and incapable of synchronized sound.

 Filming ran 23 days from August 17 until September 12, 1959.
 It included President Eisenhower's visit to Paris, which Godard used as a backdrop for the film.
 The crew met at Café Notre Dame and shot for two hours until Godard ran out of ideas.
 According to Coutard, the film was virtually improvised on the spot, and Godard wrote dialogue in an exercise book that no one was allowed to see.
 Godard gave lines to Belmondo and Seberg with only brief rehearsals before filming.

 Locations were selected in advance, and assistant director Pierre Rissient described the shoot as very organized.
 However, filming was done without permits, adding to the spontaneous feel Godard wanted.
 Michel's death was filmed on the rue Campagne-Première in Paris.
 Actor Richard Balducci said shooting days could range from 15 minutes to 12 hours, depending on how many ideas Godard had.
 Producer Georges de Beauregard wrote a letter to the crew complaining about the erratic shooting schedule.
 Coutard claimed Beauregard got in a fistfight with Godard when he found the director at a café on a day when he had called in sick.

 Godard shot the movie's first sequence toward the end, but most of the filming was chronological.
 There was minimal crew and no lights for the bedroom scene with Michel and Patricia at the Hôtel de Suède.
 Godard was determined to shoot there after living at the hotel in the early 1950s.
 Instead of renting a dolly with complicated and time-consuming tracks to lay, Godard often pushed Coutard in a wheelchair.
 For certain street scenes, Coutard hid in a postal cart with a hole for the lens and packages piled on top of him.